 “Note, too, how increased government spending has not noticeably improved the very areas of service Warren names.
 K-12 results are flat over 40 years despite more than doubling per-pupil spending.
 The electricity grid is inefficient, wasteful, and expensive.
 The latest federal transportation bill continues squandering money without building or maintaining anything near highway capacity, and is best described as “pathetic.”
 We are getting much less return on our “investment,” while being asked to pony up more.”

 So the old axiom that when the government does it, “you pay twice as much to get half as much” may well in spirit apply here.
-And let’s see what happens to the cost of healthcare, the availability of healthcare, and the quality of healthcare in the future.

 One might get the feeling from the foregoing that the government thinks it has been slighted for its efforts and deserves more credit…perhaps a lot more credit.